leinefran/system_engineering-devops/0x19-postmortem/postmortem_report.md

 open("/var/www/html/wp-includes/class-wp-locale.phpp", O_RDONLY) = -1 ENOENT (No such file or directory)
 ```

-Once the problem was corrected, the server was reinitiated without further problems.
+Once the problem was corrected, the server was reinitiated without further issues.

 #### Corrective and Preventive Measures